jacobobryant/platypub-biffweb-theme/docs/01-tutorial/02-landing-page.md

                              (concat [[:link {:rel "stylesheet" :href (css-path)}]
 ```

-I've taken the liberty of designing a simple logo for Eelchat.
+I've taken the liberty of designing a simple logo for eelchat.
 Add the files to your project:

 ```plaintext
 $ %%cd resources/public/%%